Historic Stone Hall

 Hermitage, Tennessee 37076

-We are not currently taking new reservations for events.
-All current reservations are confirmed and remain on the reservation calendar.
-Contact email for current reservations is email@example.com.
+We are currently taking no new reservations for events in 2019 or 2020.
+Contact email for existing reservations is email@example.com.

 About Stone Hall

 Stone Hall was built in 1918 by Nashville architect George Waller for the Cantrell family and is listed on the National Register of Historic Places as an important example of Colonial Revival architecture.
 The Colonial Revival style of the two story house’s exterior is seen in the stonework, symmetrical façade design, entry with sidelights and transom, tile roof with hip roof dormers, multiple light windows, and large multiple light bay windows.
 Inside, the house retains historic woodwork, floor plan, and fireplaces.
 The portico and some of the interior woodwork add a Craftsman element to the exterior of the house.
 Built on 12 acres, the property also includes a charming three-story log cabin named Eversong which represents a different version of the Colonial Revival, the log house.
 The cabin sits on the bluff of the Stones River, was moved to the site from Williamson County,and served as a guest house for Stone Hall.
 It features exposed logs and other original architectural features representing twentieth century representation of early colonial houses.
 For a complete history about the property click on the link below.